 In many of these scenes the animals and trees call out to us in a way that seems as timeless as the terrain they inhabit.
 Others speak of the rich and mixed cultural heritage of the Southwest--Native, Hispanic and American.
 In every case, the scenes are real, very real, and it is the art of digitography that has brought them alive.
 Be sure and check our other galleries; they overlap a little.

 For your convenience, we've placed only a few images on each page of this gallery.
-When you are ready, go to pages 2, 3 or Old Tucson Only in this Gallery, or use the tags at the top to view other galleries on our site and place your order.
+When you are ready, go to pages 2, 3 in this Gallery, or use the tags at the top to view other galleries on our site and place your order.

 All Ears© shows a jackrabbit with his ears caught glowing in the sun.
 We aren’t sure why he stopped to visit, as many of his relatives refused to sit for their portraits.
 In this case it seems he was enchanted by the background, up on a high rocky hillside with a little of that green yucca behind him that will keep his teeth clean and shiny…and his ears bright.

 Be Very Quiet.
 This jack rabbit already hears you.
 But he is considering whether to bound away, or remain motionless until you pass along.
 When you leave, he will consider whether to eat a little prickly pear, or check out a patch of flowers on the other side of this hill.

 Buddies©.
 There must be a good story here.
 A dove and a quail meet on a stump and discuss the day’s events.
 The dove tells a joke about how easy it is to build a nest in a tree, while the quail answers that it just doesn’t even bother with the tree.
 They chuckle together about their wonderful desert lives.

 Coati Crossing© Don’t make a sound; these little guys are usually shy and well hidden away.
 A member of the raccoon family, this coati must be searching his rocky ledge for some tidbits—a little fruit or berries, or even an unwary beetle.